-- Visitor Information Assistants (also known as "month-longs") help the public enjoy their park through staffing visitor centers and contact stations, roving trails, and educating the public about the role of the Yosemite Conservancy.
-Volunteers serve for one month or more, approximately 32 hours per week, roughly May through September, in the Valley, Wawona, and Tuolumne Meadows.
-Shared campsites are provided.
+- Visitor Information Assistants (also known as "month-longs") volunteer for a month or more to help the public enjoy their park through staffing visitor centers and contact stations, roving trails, and educating the public about the role of the Yosemite Conservancy.

 Since 1892, the Sierra Club has been working to protect communities, wild places, and the planet itself.
 Since John Muir's early days as first president of the Sierra Club, the organization has been closely connected to Yosemite.
 Today, individuals volunteers work for the Sierra Club in the Le Conte Memorial Lodge during summer months, under a special agreement with the National Park Service (NPS).
 The Sierra Club also partners with the NPS to facilitate one or more week-long service projects; most projects have involved ecological restoration work or trail work.
 To learn more about current offerings, go the Sierra Club's web site and click on "outings> volunteer vacations": http://www.sierraclub.org

 Pacific Crest Trail Association

 The mission of the Pacific Crest Trail Association (PCTA) is to protect, preserve and promote the Pacific Crest National Scenic Trail as an internationally significant resource for the enjoyment of hikers and equestrians, and for the value that wild and scenic lands provide to all people.
 Nearly 70 miles of the Pacific Crest Trail traverse Yosemite National Park.
 The park partners with PCTA to organize week-long projects along this trail.